Tree Pruning, Trimming and Reducing in London

 How we carry out tree pruning:

-Before any pruning is carried out, we will assess your trees individually and decide the best possible course of action in relation to your tree species, shape, size and condition.
+Before any pruning is carried out, our tree surgeons will assess your trees individually and decide the best possible course of action in relation to your tree species, shape, size and condition.
 Your trees will be pruned efficiently to maintain an even balance and safe condition.
 All branches will be cut optimally to reduce the risk of tearing and infections.

 To avoid damaged to your trees and surrounding areas, we use the latest tree surgery techniques to ensure the safe lowering of large limbs and branches.
 All pruning will be carried out in a controlled manner by using lowering ropes and or slings where necessary.
 If your tree has dead, storm damaged or diseased branches they will be cut back to the relevant branch collar.